JacobH140/PartnerGPT/README.md

 5. **Cloze deletion is easy and effective.** Chatting with PartnerGPT on **Review** mode allows a learner to answer cards based on filling-in-the-blanks of context sentences provided by the AI.

+6. **Use imagery – a picture is worth a thousand words**.
+Done!

+7. **Use mnemonic techniques.** Clicking on the image in a card yields a mnemonic from ChatGPT which attempts to connect characters' meanings to the components of which they're comprised.
+This is extremely useful for practicing writing as well as reading!
+Mnemonic quality varies from clever to outlandish, but usually is at the least a good starting place to make one's own mnemonic.

 ### Flashcard Fields